Atmosphere of Mercury: Properties

-Mariner 10s ultraviolet observations have established an upper bound on the exospheric surface density at about 10^{5} particles per cubic centimeter.
-This corresponds to a surface pressure of less than 10^{−12} bar (1 nPa).
+Ultraviolet observations by Mariner 10 established an upper limit for the exospheric surface density of about 10^{5} particles per cubic centimeter, corresponding to a surface pressure of less than 10^{−12} bar (1 nPa).

-The temperature of Mercury's exosphere depends on species as well as geographical location.
-For exospheric atomic hydrogen, the temperature appears to be about 420 K, a value obtained by both Mariner 10 and MESSENGER.
-The temperature for sodium is much higher, reaching 750–1,500 K on the equator and 1,500–3,500 K at the poles.
-Some observations show that Mercury is surrounded by a hot corona of calcium atoms with temperature between 12,000 and 20,000 K. In the early 2000s, a simulation of Mercury's Na exosphere and its temporal variation was conducted to identify the source process that supplied crustal species to the exosphere.
-Processes like; evaporation, diffusion from the interior, sputtering by photons and energetic ions, chemical sputtering by photons, and meteoritic vaporization were tested.
-However, evaporation provides the strongest match when comparing the changes in the sodium exosphere with solar distance and time of day to the 2001 observations of Mercury's sodium tail.
+The temperature of Mercury's exosphere varies by species and geographic location.
+The temperature of atomic hydrogen is about 420 K, based on measurements by both Mariner 10 and MESSENGER.
+Sodium is considerably hotter, with temperatures ranging from 750 to 1,500 K near the equator and from 1,500 to 3,500 K near the poles.
+Some observations indicate that Mercury is surrounded by a hot corona of calcium atoms with temperatures ranging from 12,000 to 20,000 K.

+In the early 2000s, researchers modeled Mercury's sodium exosphere and its temporal variations to identify the processes that supply material from the planet's surface.
+The models considered evaporation, diffusion from the interior, sputtering by photons and energetic ions, photon-stimulated chemical sputtering, and meteoroid vaporization.
+Evaporation provided the best match for the observed variations in Mercury's sodium exosphere with solar distance and local time, based on observations of the sodium tail in 2001.